woodxiang/supreium-headless-gl/README.md

 Interacting with `Xvfb` requires to start it on the background and to execute your `node` program with the DISPLAY environment variable set to whatever was configured when running Xvfb (the default being :99).
 If you want to do that reliably you'll have to start Xvfb from an init.d script at boot time, which is extra configuration burden.
 Fortunately there is a wrapper script shipped with Xvfb known as `xvfb-run` which can start Xvfb on the fly, execute your node program and finally shut Xvfb down.
 Here's how to run it:

     xvfb-run -s "-ac -screen 0 1280x1024x24” <node program>

+### Does headless-gl work in a browser?

+Yes, with [browserify](http://browserify.org/).
+The `STACKGL_destroy_context` and `STACKGL_resize_drawingbuffer` extensions are emulated as well.

+### How are `<image>` and `<video>` elements implemented?

+They aren't for now.
+If you want to upload data to a texture, you will need to unpack the pixels into a `Uint8Array` and feed it into `texImage2D`.

+### What extensions are supported?

+See https://github.com/stackgl/headless-gl/issues/5 for current status.

+### Why use this thing instead of `node-webgl`?

+Despite the name [node-webgl](https://github.com/mikeseven/node-webgl) doesn't actually implement WebGL - rather it gives you WebGL-flavored bindings to whatever OpenGL driver is configured on your system.
+If you are starting from an existing WebGL application or library, this means you'll have to do a bunch of work rewriting your WebGL code and shaders to deal with all the idiosyncrasies and bugs present on whatever platforms you try to run on.
+The upside though is that `node-webgl` exposes a lot of non-WebGL stuff that might be useful for games like window creation, mouse and keyboard input, requestAnimationFrame emulation, and some native OpenGL features.

+`headless-gl` on the other hand just implements WebGL.
+It is built on top of [ANGLE](https://bugs.chromium.org/p/angleproject/issues/list) and passes the full Khronos ARB conformance suite, which means it works exactly the same on all supported systems.
+This makes it a great choice for running on a server or in a command line tool.
+You can use it to run tests, generate images or perform GPGPU computations using shaders.

+### Why use this thing instead of [electron](http://electron.atom.io/)?

+Electron is fantastic if you are writing a desktop application or if you need a full DOM implementation.
+On the other hand, because it is a larger dependency electron is more difficult to set up and configure in a server-side/CI environment. `headless-gl` is also more modular in the sense that it just implements WebGL and nothing else.
+As a result creating a `headless-gl` context takes just a few milliseconds on most systems, while spawning a full electron instance can take upwards of 15 seconds.
+If you are using WebGL in a command line interface or need to execute WebGL on your server, `headless-gl` might be a better choice.

 ### How should I set up a development environment for headless-gl?
 After you have your [system dependencies installed](#system-dependencies), do the following: